4.b.5. Gravity Probe-B experiment

 Quantitative coincidence of supposed Lense-Thirring effect upon axes of gyroscopes with the precession of Earth’s solar orbit

-As the image shows, both supposed Lense-Thirring effect upon gyroscopes and geodesic precession of the Earth in its solar orbit are around 39 milliarcseconds/year.
+As the image shows, both supposed Lense-Thirring effect upon gyroscopes and geodesic precession of the Earth in its solar orbit are around 39 milliarcseconds/year, with the same vector orientation.

 The simplicity of the calculations performed, as in this case, it is not necessary to make use of Kerr’s metric.